nerdreich/wiki.md/docs/themes_create.md

 * `403.php`, `404.php` and `error.php` contain error messages for the user.
 The numeric files corresponding to their HTTP status codes. `error.php` is a generic fallback page that is shown when wiki.md does not know how to handle an error.

 * `login.php` is used when the user needs to login to continue.
 This can happen at any page if the requested action is protected by a password.
-The login page should POST the field `password` back to the URL it was rendered by including the `?action=xyz` of the caller, adding a `auth=login` field.
+The login page should respect the `login_simple` config value and POST the fields ùsername` / `password` back to the URL it was rendered by including the `?action=xyz` of the caller, adding a `auth=login` field.

 * `admin_folder.php` is used when the admin wants to change folder/user settings.
 This page contains two independent forms, one to update permissions and one to add/update users.